Skip to main content

 And we need to consider the multiplier aspects of all this.
 Each business that fails puts more workers on the dole.
 So there is a price for the government to be paid through additional social welfare payments and loss in tax revenues.

 Once the economy has properly recovered with banks finally returning to "normality", the activity of the state bank could be wound down considerably.
-However it would be a good idea to keep it in existence in the event of a further baning crisis arising in future.
+However it would be a good idea to keep it in existence in the event of a further banking crisis arising in future.

 The other possible option for stimulating economic activity would come through the old Keynesian approach whereby the Government would directly increase its own spending in certain selected areas.
 However there is a problem for Ireland in all this in that we no longer have our own economic destiny in our hands.
 So whatever measures we take have to receive the broad approval of our EU masters and international financial markets.
 And given that state finances are out of control at present with expenditure greatly exceeding revenue, Keynesian prime pumping (however well intentioned) might not meet the necessary approval.